pdamodaran/m2x-java/README.md

 ### Feeds

-Feed is accessible by the `feeds()` method of `M2XClient` instance.
+Feed is accessible by the `feeds()` method of the `M2XClient` instance.
-Feeds creation is done when creating a DataSource, Blueprint or Batch.
+Feeds creation occurs when creating a DataSource, Blueprint or Batch.
-So that is why `FeedResource` can't create or update or delete Feed.
+That is why `FeedResource` can't create or update or delete Feed.

 #### Fetch a list ([Spec](https://m2x.att.com/developer/documentation/feed#List-Search-Feeds))